 Skip the Scalpers, Bypass the Bots

-But buying concert tickets at face value — especially to those big-name shows like Beyonce or Bieber — is no easy feat.
+Buying concert tickets at face value — especially to high-profile stadium shows like Beyoncé or lesser mortals who aren’t Beyoncé — is no easy feat.

-The presale period might be the easiest time to snag tickets before the sale is opened to the general public, and there are a few ways to take advantage of this particular perk.
+The presale period might be the best time to snag cheap tickets before the sale is opened to the general public.

 Whip Out Your Credit Card

-As a last-ditch attempt to get ahold of a presale access code, you can simply take to the internet with a Google or Twitter search.
+As a last-ditch effort to get your hands on a presale access code, you can simply take to the internet with a Google or Twitter search.
 “Artists name” + “presale” will generally get you where you want to be.

-To score tickets to your dream show during the general sale period, you’re going to have to be quick — and come prepared.
+To purchase concert tickets to your dream show during the general sale period, you need to be quick — and come prepared.